Trade deal concerns8th October 2020

 - The Ecologist, 2015

+It is necessary to understand some recent history in order to understand trade deal concerns.
 In 2013, discussions were announced on a trade deal, the Transatlantic Trade and Investment Partnership (TTIP).
 It was one of several trade deals being discussed between the US and countries around the world.
 There was concern that negotiations were private, with MEPs prohibited from recording or sharing information on details of the discussions.
 Why the secrecy?

 Corporate courts have been instituted through trade deals around the world.
 The government of Argentina, for example, have paid corporations over $80 billion in settlements since 2001.